Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Stabilized Expectation-Maximization Algorithm (SEMA)

 which is also known as the complete likelihood function with full information for individual $i$.
-By the independence property of $\bb{Y}_{i}$, $\bb{W}_{i}$, and $\bb{Z}_{i}$ across $i$, the complete likelihood function ($L_{c}$) for the whole sample is obtained by taking the product of equation(\ref{likeli}) over $i$.
+By the independence property of $\bb{Y}_{i}$, $\bb{W}_{i}$, and $\bb{Z}_{i}$ across $i$, the complete likelihood function ($L_{c}$) for the whole sample can be obtained by taking the product of equation(\ref{likeli}) over $i$.

-Our goal is to estimate $\bb{\lambda}$ by maximizing the likelihood function $L_{c}$, or equivalently, maximizing its logarithm $l_{c}$.
-Since both $\bb{W}_{i}$ and $\bb{Z}_{i}$ are unobserved, it is common to implement the expectation-maximization (EM) algorithm to find the maximum likelihood estimator (MLE).
-As the name suggests, the EM algorithm finds a local maximum of the marginal likelihood by iteratively applying the expectation step and the maximization step, which will be discussed in the following.
+Our goal is to estimate $\bb{\lambda}$ by maximizing the likelihood function $L_{c}$, or its logarithm $l_{c}$.
+Since both $\bb{W}_{i}$ and $\bb{Z}_{i}$ are unobserved, the expectation-maximization (EM) algorithm is commonly used to identify the maximum likelihood estimator (MLE).
+As the name suggests, the EM algorithm finds a local maximum of the marginal likelihood by iteratively applying the expectation and maximization steps discussed below.